TylerAuer/bad-calculators/README.md

 Once a puzzle is added to the DB its ID should **NEVER** change.
 But, the architecture allows for the changing of levels or ordering as I learn more about each puzzle's difficulty.

 Ideally this script is run automatically by adding it to `git/hooks/pre-commit`.
-That will need to call the script like this: `node public/utils/pre-commit.js`
+That will need to call the script like so: `node public/utils/pre-commit.js`

 ### Utilities